Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Methods

 \subsection{Conditional Generative Adversarial Networks - CGAN}

-Conditional Generative Adversarial Networks are composed of two neural networks, a discriminator D and a generator G. The function of G in a CGAN \cite{pix2pix} is to translate an image $x$ into an image $y$ by mapping both $x$ and a random noise vector $z$ into an output image $G:\{x,z\} -> y$.
+CGANs are composed of two neural networks, a discriminator D and a generator G. The function of G in a CGAN \cite{pix2pix} is to translate an image $x$ into an image $y$ by mapping both $x$ and a random noise vector $z$ into an output image $G:\{x,z\} -> y$.
 Both D and C seek to optimize the same objective function:

-where G tries to minimize it, while D seeks to maximize it.
-As in traditional GANs, D learns to classify real images from generated ones, and G uses this output of D to direct its own learning.
-Notice that both D and G are conditioned on the input image $x$ that must be translated.